 Port Meadow is one of the largest open spaces in the north of city (136.9ha).
 With the River Thames flowing through the heart of the meadow the flood plains are home to many species of cattle, horses and wildfowl.
-With unrestricted access it can be enjoyed by all.

 Port Meadow and Wolvercote Common are a Site of Special Scientific Interest (SSSI), a Scheduled Ancient Monument and together with the nearby Yarnton and Pixey Mead a Special Area of Conservation (SAC) under the European Habitats Directive.

 Please be aware of the horses, cattle and in the spring, ducklings.
 We do ask that dogs are kept under control.

 Access to Port Meadow is via Walton Well Road or Aristotle Lane in the south or from Godstow and Wolvercote in the north.